flowground/amazonaws-com-cognito-idp-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateResourceServer
-### Creates a new OAuth2.0 resource server and defines custom scopes in it.
+> Creates a new OAuth2.0 resource server and defines custom scopes in it.<br/>

 #### Input Parameters
 * `Action` - _required_